nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 Overview
 ********

-The following Bluetooth mesh sensor types, and their settings, are used in this sample:
+The following Bluetooth Mesh sensor types, and their settings, are used in this sample:

 * :c:var:`bt_mesh_sensor_present_dev_op_temp` - Periodically requested by the client and published by the server according to its publishing period.